SAP/spartacus-docs/_pages/dev/how-to-impex.md

 ```

 - `frontendTemplateName` is used to define the JSP that shuold be used to render the page for pages with multiple layouts.
-- `RestrictedPageTypes` is used to restrict templates to page types.
+- `restrictedPageTypes` is used to restrict templates to page types.

-Note:
-- FileLoaderValueTranslator loads a file into a string property.
-- As you can see, all items are comma-separated value.

 ### ContentSlotNames